Season 1, Episode 42

 Gila Golub:

 Work.
 I’ve seen that a thousand times over.
-One person of a couple will come to me and do their work and the relationship will heal and then the children will heal and then the family is healed.
+One person or a couple will come to me and do their work and the relationship will heal and then the children will heal and then the family is healed.

 Lorne Brown:

 I want to share with you how I understand this.
 What I’ve witnessed for myself, for my patients and what I’ve witnessed watching you do the conscious work in our group.
 So for the awake, the person that’s awakening, that’s, that is becoming more and more conscious.
 Two things.
 One is they no longer take it personally when their partner reacts.
 Instead they get curious and listen without defending.
 So they’re no longer looking for their partner to fill them up.
 So that takes some pressure off.
 So for the awakened person, and two is they’re filling themselves up.
 They’re not actually going outside of themselves.
 So it’s, I guess I’m repeating myself here.
 They’re not going outside of themselves to get their needs met.
-So that’s why it works. ’cause they’re not putting pressure on their partner to fill their needs and they’re not reacting to their partner.
+So that’s why it works. because they’re not putting pressure on their partner to fill their needs and they’re not reacting to their partner.
 They’re seeing through the

 Gila Golub:

 Ego.
 I’m gonna let you all know an exercise that we do in the level two workshop.
 So my level one workshop is, uh, what’s your wake up call?
 And we look at the family of origin Mm.
 And begin at the beginning.
 And then level two is called relationship and spiritual practice.
 Where we look at the beloved, the relationship with the beloved.
 A moment ago you talked about perception.
 We see everything through the lenses of what we came in with.
 Our experiences of conception.
-Yes, our experiences of conception, our experiences of utero, our experiences of the birth trauma and our experiences of those profoundly uh, informative six years of life.
+Yes, our experiences of conception, our experiences of utero, our experiences of birth trauma and our experiences of those profoundly uh, informative six years of life.
 So we see everything through those lenses.
 And when we are triggered, it is because of the perception of what’s going on in the present moment that comes from those first six years and, and what went before.

 And then we spent the rest of our lives looking for our partner to remediate that, to make it better.
 And to fill us up.
 I do recommend a book called The Eden Project by James Hollis.
 The title is The Eden Project in Search of the Magical Other.
 And he says, it takes great courage to ask this fundamental question.
-What am I asking of other that I ought to be doing for myself?
-If for example, I’m asking other to be mindful of my self-esteem.
+What am I asking of others that I ought to be doing for myself?
+For example, I’m asking others to be mindful of my self-esteem.
 I have a project waiting to be addressed.
-If I’m expecting other to be a good parent and take care of me, then I have not grown up.
+If I’m expecting others to be a good parent and take care of me, then I have not grown up.
 If I’m expecting the other to spare me the rigor and the terror of living my own journey, then I have abdicated the chief task and most worthy reason for my incarnation on this earth, if we really love other, as other, we have heroically taken on the responsibility for our own individuation, our own journey.

 We can’t do it for each other.
 And we are all at the effect of the trauma in our families and our unmet attachment needs.
 And if you want to know what that means, unmet attachment needs, then you can take the courses by Gordon Neufeld, particularly his basic courses that you can see on his website because we are organisms of attachment.
-And it’s, we didn’t come with owner’s manuals, right?
+And it’s, we didn’t come with the owner’s manuals, right?
 We really don’t, we really don’t know how to reparent ourselves.
 John Bradshaw has done beautiful work with that, but looking for our partner to make up for all the deficits in our lives.
 You know, hall has, he was here one day, he said this in a lecture.
-He, he said, expectations at the altar, this is what we really should be saying when we marry.
+He said, expectations at the altar, this is what we really should be saying when we marry.
 He said, we should be saying, I’m counting on you too.
 Make my life meaningful.
 Always be there for me, bind my wounds and fulfill the deficits in my life to read my mind and anticipate all my needs and to complete me, to make me a whole person and heal my stricken soul.

 Lorne Brown: